segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 - If you call `reset` during a user’s browser session, it removes both their `userId` and `anonymousId`, which means the user generates a new `anonymousId` on the next visit.
 - If the user manually clears their cookies and local storage, they generate a new `anonymousId` on the next visit.
 - If you invoke any call before you set an `anonymousId`, Segment automatically sets the `anonymousId` first.
-This means if you explicitly set an `anonymousId`, you might be giving the user two `anonymousId`s or overwriting an existing one.
+This means if you explicitly set an `anonymousId`, you might give the user two `anonymousId`s or overwrite an existing one.
 - If you fetch the `anonymousId` using `analytics.user().anonymousId()` before one is set, Segment generates and sets an `anonymousId` rather than returning `null`.
 - If you call `analytics.identify()` with a `userId` that is different from the currently cached `userId`, this can overwrite the existing one and cause attribution problems.
 - If you generate a new `anonymousId` on a server library, and passing it from the server to the browser, this could overwrite the user's existing `anonymousId`.